getbubblenow/bubble/README.md

 -- all Bubbles, shortly after launching, disable all admin access.

 ## Getting Started
-To self-launch your own Bubble, the [Bubble Docker Launcher](docs/docker-launcher.md) is the easiest way to get started.
+To self-host your own Bubble, the [Bubble Docker Launcher](docs/docker-launcher.md) is the easiest way to get started.

 If you're feeling more adventurous, you can also [run a binary distribution](docs/run-binary.md), or [build Bubble from source](docs/dev.md).